 Most market participants expect the dollar to continue to gain against the yen over the medium term on expectations of further easing by the Bank of Japan.

-Adding to strength in the euro was data showing confidence in the euro zone economy grew more than expected in May.
+Adding to the euro’s strength was data showing confidence in the euro-zone economy grew more than expected in May.

 Despite the latest dollar weakness, Jens Nordvig, global head of FX strategy at Nomura Securities in New York, said he expects the dollar to strengthen meaningfully versus major currencies in the next six to nine months.